 - (1992) Wuthering Heights

 Content Note: The 2009 adaptation includes a couple of scenes of lovemaking.

 Why You Should Watch: If you enjoy mystery, you’ll likely enjoy this lesser-known gothic period drama.
 It stars a young Naomi Watts and is beautifully filmed.

-Content Note: NR but would likely be TV-14 for sexuality and violence.
+Content Note: NR but would likely be TV-14 for sensuality and violence.

 #200 Young Sherlock Holmes (1985)

-Why You Should Watch: If you like Sherlock Holmes, then you’ll enjoy this movie and its gothic atmosphere!
+Why You Should Watch: If you like Sherlock Holmes, then you’ll enjoy this movie and its gothic-like atmosphere!

 Content Note: PG-13

 So, what are your favorite gothic romance movies and gothic period dramas?
 Sound off below.
 And if we left any off the list, let us know!
-We’re always looking for new recommendations to add to our list of the best gothic romance period dramas in film and television!
+We’re always looking for new recommendations to add to our list!